ongzx/Playing-with-Ethereum/README.md

 - now that we depends on Metamask on browser as provider.
 What happen if user doesn't have Metamask installed?
 - do we have to copy the address and abi everytime we deploy a contract to create local contract instance?
 - what can we do to optimize the long time during transaction?
+- when is the new block created in Ethereum?
+- is the chain linear?
+- what is an instance of the contract? how to visualize in the context of ethereum blockchain?
+- what happen when you deploy or delete a contract in Remix?